daybrown/Phase-tumbling-project/README.md

 The code file map_checktime_C.m does the calculation and returns three kinds of reentrain time t_entrain, t_entrain_O1, t_entrain_O2

 Code Fig7b.m iteratively applying the 2D mapping function \verb|map2D_general_phase.m| to trace the trajectory of initial conditions over multiple iterations.
 The purpose is to visualize how the 2D map evolves over time and understand its behavior in the phase space.

+The other codes are related to each figure in our paper.